searchspring/snap/packages/snap-store-mobx/README.md

 ```

 ## `state` property
-If a config has not been provided, the StorageStore will manage it's own `state` object instead of using session storage, local storage, or cookies.
+If a config has not been provided, the StorageStore will manage its `state` object instead of using session storage, local storage, or cookies.

 This `state` object can be accessed directly: